If you meet the problem that AirDroid disconnects constantly, please follow the steps to see if it help.

 Open Settings on your device > WLAN > Advanced > select Always of Keep WLAN on during sleep option.

 3. Check if you've installed some app manager or memory cleanup tools that might kill AirDroid process

-- For example, If you're using the Huawei device, the default Phone Manager app may kill the process of AirDroid when running memory cleanup feature.
+For example, if you're using the Huawei device, the default Phone Manager app may kill the process of AirDroid when running the memory cleanup feature.
 Adding AirDroid to the Memory cleanup whitelist will help.
 Open Phone Manager on your Huawei phone> System optimization> click the gear button on the top right corner> select Memory cleanup whitelist> select AirDroid and turn it on.

 4. Keep screen awake

 Open AirDroid > Me > Settings > General > Turn on Keep screen awake

 5. Keep enough systems managing memory and battery power when connecting to your device